Hbeau/tiny-docs/docs/game-knowledge/meshes.md

 In **Tiny Glade**, meshes are the **3D representations** of all objects in the game, including decorations, clutter, and other elements.

 ## Mesh Storage and Format
-Meshes are stored as **JSON** files, containing arrays of points and various properties defining their shape and behavior.
+Meshes are stored as **JSON** files, containing arrays of points and various attributes defining their shape and behavior.
 These files can be found in the **`assets/meshes`** folder.

 ## Managing Meshes with RON
 A special file, **`nani_meshes.ron`**, lists all available meshes and provides instructions on how they are loaded into the game.
-This file contains properties to control whether a mesh should be **loaded** or **unloaded**.
+This file contains attributes to control whether a mesh should be **loaded** or **unloaded**.

 !!! info
     The **RON** format is a human-readable serialization format, making it easy to edit with any **text editor**.
 You can learn more about RON [here](https://github.com/ron-rs/ron).